Hindu Samskriti Ten Questions About Hinduism people ask and ten terrific answers! -3

 follow traditions associated with

-their jati.
 In urban areas they often

 enter other occupations, but